MainakRepositor/Paradise-Properties/README.md

 ### Credits

-The entire project was designed, planned and completed by <a href="https://www.linkedin.com/in/mainak-chaudhuri-127898176/"> Mainak Chaudhuri </a> (that is me) in a duration of 3 months, as an Unversity Project for Software Engineering and Project Management Course.
+The entire project was designed, planned and completed by <a href="https://www.linkedin.com/in/mainak-chaudhuri-127898176/" target="_blank"> Mainak Chaudhuri </a> (that is me) in a duration of 3 months, as an Unversity Project for Software Engineering and Project Management Course.